Healthy Homes Assessment Melling

 Insulation needs to be in compliance with the R-values required for your area

-• Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3

-Learn more about the Healthy Homes insulation standard.
+Learn more about this Healthy Homes insulation quality.

 Melling Moisture Ingress & Drainage

-Find out all the details of The Healthy Homes moisture ingress and drainage quality.
+Find out all the details of The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection